Rapid Learning

 LAKE~During the warmer months beginning mid-May, classes are held weekly on Wednesdays at Hamilton County’s Chester Frost Park on the Chickamauga Lake in Hixson, TN.
 There are 2 sessions from 6pm to 7pm or enjoy our 2nd sessions from 7pm to 8pm.

-When and where are the insturtional river trips offered?
+When and where are the instructional river trips offered?

 Instructional river trips occur on Sundays in the summer months on Class II-III rivers.
 Day trips go to the Hiwassee River, two-day trips go to Western North Carolina.
 Equipment, instruction, and transportation

-Do I have to make a reservation and/or purchase a membership?
+Do I have to make a reservation?
+How do I purchase instructional blocks?

-Visit our program catalog and online reservation system at https://secure.rec1.com/TN/chattanooga-tn/catalog to purchase a membership.
+Visit our program catalog and online reservation system to purchase an Instructional Block.
 You do not have to make a reservation for the skills sessions.
 Reservations and instructor approval are required for river trips.

 How much does it cost?

 The first session is free.
-To continue with the program, you can pay $10 per session or sign up for an annual membership.
-A Rapid Learning membership is good for 1 year of instruction and gives you access to our kayak equipment during all scheduled skills classes and river trips for an entire year.
-Individual membership is $75, family membership is $125.
-There is an additional fee for river trips. $35 for members, $45 for non-members.
+To continue with the program, you must buy the Instructional Block.
+A Rapid Learning Instructional Block is good for 1 season of instruction and gives you access to our kayak equipment during all scheduled skills classes and river trips.
+Individual Instruction Block is $75, Family Instructional Block is $125.
+There is an additional $35 fee for river trips.

 Do I have to have experience to participate?

-No experience required to attend and participate in a skills class.
+No experience is required to attend and participate in a skills class.

 Kayakers must demonstrate essential kayak skills such as a wet exit, effective maneuvering of the kayak, and self-rescue techniques during a skills session and receive instructor approval to attend a river trip.